The Ultimate Declutter Your Home Checklist

 When decluttering your house, keep the following in mind:

-- Be ruthless!
-If you set aside the time to declutter, and then start keeping everything, then the process is not working.
+- The goal is to have less clutter in the back of your cabinets and other storage areas, so you can store the items you want to keep.
+If you set aside the time to declutter, and then start keeping everything, the process is not working.
 You have got to get rid of as many things as you can!

 - Have fun!
 I actually really enjoy decluttering.
 Depending on the area of your home, it can often be a walk down memory lane.
 And, if you do the process correctly, you can get quick wins with this process (hello, dopamine)!
 If you need some motivation to declutter and clean, I am more than happy to help!